JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 and exit.
 By default the web client is served on http://localhost:8000.
 The BSON Adapter will continuously attempt to connect to the fprime telemetry server until it is running.
 By default,  it attempts to connect on http://localhost:50000.
+To start the server configured for the Ref app, run `npm start Ref`

 ```
 npm run clean